-During the reporting period, the largest portfolio sector weightings were Information Technology and Consumer Discretionary.
-The largest sector overweight was Consumer Discretionary and the largest underweight was Information Technology.
-The Healthcare and Consumer Discretionary sectors provided the largest contributions to relative performance.
+During the reporting period, the largest sector weightings were Information Technology and Consumer Discretionary.
+The largest sector overweight was Consumer Discretionary and the largest underweight was Consumer Staples.
+The Consumer Discretionary and Industrials sectors provided the largest contributions to relative performance.

-Regarding individual positions, Tesla, Inc.; Amazon.com, Inc.; Apple, Inc.; Shopify, Inc., Cl.
-A; and Microsoft Corp. were among the top contributors to performance.
+Regarding individual positions, Amazon.com, Inc.; Apple, Inc.; Microsoft Corp.; NVIDIA Corp.; and PayPal Holdings, Inc. were among the top contributors to performance.
 Microsoft created the world's leading desktop operating system.
 The company is transitioning its products to the cloud under the guidance of CEO Satya Nadella.
 Microsoft also owns LinkedIn, the Xbox brand and the video chat and voice call platform, Skype.
 Additionally, Microsoft is building artificial intelligence services and an enterprise cloud offering called Azure.
 The company has been generating very strong free cash flow that it is returning to shareholders as dividends and share repurchases.
 At the same time, investors are cheering the positive life cycle change as the company reports strong success in moving its products to the cloud and in growing its enterprise cloud service.
 Additionally, even though Microsoft's subscription-based software offerings and cloud computing services are not entirely immune to economic slowdowns, they are proving resilient because, in our opinion, they enhance customers' growth initiatives and help them to diminish costs.